End of austerity? Britain's poor to see little improvement

 "We've turned a very important corner here in putting the public finances right, and that means better news for the British people going forward," he said.

 The idea that austerity might be ending makes the volunteers who run a small food bank at the Bridgelink Centre in the west London borough of Hounslow shake their heads in disbelief.
 They see first-hand what it is like to be poor.
 The food bank here is basically a closet commandeered by Ivybridge Community Chaplain Fi Budden, who realized people would go hungry for want of the bus fare to get to other nearby food banks.
-It helped 460 families last year, up from 275 people in 2015.
+It helped 460 people last year, up from 275 in 2015.

 "Food banks are really busy, now, aren't they?" said Gemma Flower, a volunteer who noted that changes to welfare benefits are making things worse.
 "If anything, it's got us busier and busier.
 We invite Theresa May to come here and see how we live."